Working with Cluster-Side Modules in Hazelcast Viridian

 Before you go into production with your cluster-side modules, it’s best to test them on a development cluster to make sure that they work as expected.
 To test cluster-side modules, follow these best practices:

-• Use a Viridian Serverless development cluster: It’s faster to test cluster-side modules in a development cluster.
+• Use a development cluster: It’s faster to test cluster-side modules in a development cluster.

-• Use the Hazelcast Viridian Maven plugin: The Maven plugin allows you to package and deploy your cluster-side modules in a single command from your IDE.
-You can also debug you cluster-side modules by streaming cluster logs after deployment.
+• Use the Cloud Maven plugin: The Maven plugin allows you to package and deploy your cluster-side modules in a single command from your IDE.
+You can also debug your cluster-side modules by streaming cluster logs after deployment.

 Moving to Production